ABOUT AWS VOLUNTEER AND LANGUAGE ADVOCATE PROGRAMs

 Commit to our anti-oppression approach and mission of ending domestic violence and human trafficking

 Attend a mandatory 64-hour Domestic Violence Counselor training

-Make a minimum volunteer commitment of one year and work 3-5 hours per week
+Make a minimum volunteer commitment of six months and work 3-5 hours per week

 Be flexible, resourceful, and patient